MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 Details can be found in the [Compliance Framework for Industry Standards and Regulations](https://download.microsoft.com/download/B/2/7/B27B3EF3-8849-4C18-8BA4-5AD755728620/Compliance%20Framework_customer%20guidance.pdf) (PDF download).

-## How does Microsoft Search keep results secure?
+## How does Microsoft Search protect search results?

-For information about how Microsoft Search keeps your results secure, see [Security for Microsoft Search](security.md).
+For information about the safety measures in place to protect Microsoft Search keeps your results secure, see [Security for Microsoft Search](security.md).

 ## What are the content sources for the people card?